sadekbaroudi/vik/pcb/trackpoint-2-piece/README.md

 This is a VIK module made to connect the [trackpoint 2 piece](https://deskthority.net/wiki/TrackPoint_Hardware#2-piece_Trackpoint) breakout board.

+The through holes should be used if connecting this to a controller that uses 5v logic.
+The VIK connector is assumed to be connecting to a 3.3v controller, so the logic levels are 3.3v.

 ## Fabrication and BOM

 For PCB fabrication, you can use the files in the production folder.